Live from the Southern Command in sunny South Florida, it's open line Friday.

 So Obama's got smooth sailing.

-He go out and attack the rich.
+He can go out and attack the rich.

-He can accuse them, he can imply that they're thieves, that they are cheats, that uh you've heard the old saw that behind every great fortune is a great crime.
+That you've heard the old saw that behind every great fortune is a great crime.

-Try to make people believe that whoever has a lot of money didn't come by it honestly, really.
+They try to make people believe that whoever has a lot of money didn't come by it honestly, really.

 They screwed somebody or they inherited it or cheated or they benefited from luck or something.